praneet1988/ELeFHAnt/README.md

 ## Label Harmonization Function
 Label Harmonization is a function to harmonize cell labels (celltypes) across single cell datasets.
 It requires a list of processed Seurat Objects with Celltypes column in metadata or a integrated seurat object (seurat object with Celltypes and seurat_clusters column in metadata).
 One can choose from randomForest, SVM or Ensemble classifiction method.

+# Celltype Annotation
+Celltype annotation is a function to annotate celltypes in a single cell datasets

+## Requirements
+It requires a reference dataset (a processed Seurat Object with Celltypes column in metadata) and a query dataset (a processed seurat object with seurat_clusters column in metadata).
+One can choose from randomForest, SVM or Ensemble classifiction method to learn celltypes from reference dataset and then predict celltypes for query dataset.

+## How the function works?
+### Merge Reference and Query
+Merge reference and query into a seurat object
+### Normalization
+Run Log2 Normalization on the merged object using NormalizeData function in Seurat
+### Feature Selection
+Obtain highy variable features from the merged data using FindVariableFeatures function in Seurat
+### Scaling
+Scale the merged object for highly variable features using ScaleData function in Seurat
+### Generate train and test data
+Training set is the reference data with celltypes extracted from scaled data.
+Test set is the query data with seurat_clusters extracted from scaled data.
+### Train Classifiers
+Training data is used for training randomForest and SVM classifiers.
+### Predict Celltypes
+Each classifier is after training is then used to classify celltypes for the test data
+### Ensemble Learning
+Ensemble learning based classsification uses both randomForest and SVM predictions to define final predictions.
+It does that by assigning weights (accuracy while learning) to the predictions from each classifier

+## How to use the function?
+### Load Library ELeFHAnt
+library(ELeFHAnt)
+### Assing parameters in the function
+CelltypeAnnotation(reference=pbmc, query=mydata, downsample=TRUE, downsample_to = 100, classification.method = "Ensemble", crossvalidationSVM = 10, validatePredictions = TRUE)
+## What each parameter is?
+reference: a processed Seurat Object with Celltypes column in metadata
+query: a processed seurat object with seurat_clusters column in metadata
+downsample: logical Indicator (TRUE or FALSE) to downsample reference and query enabling fast computation
+downsample_to: a numerical value > 1 to downsample cells [Default: 100] in reference and query for Celltypes and seurat_clusters resspectively classification.method: choose classification method for learning and predicting celltypes. randomForest (decision trees), SVM (Support Vector Machines) or Ensemble (uses estimation robustness of both randomForest and SVM to predict)
+crossvalidationSVM: if a integer value k>0 is specified, a k-fold cross validation on the training data is performed to assess the quality of the model
+validatePredictions: logical indicator (TRUE or FALSE) to asses predictions by computing number of markers shared between assigned celltype and annotated cluster